 First, I will begin with a little backstory to explain why I chose to undergo the extended program (year long) vs. the condensed (5 week) program.

-Let’s Get Back to the Program
+Let’s Get Back to the Type Program

 First, you must apply and get accepted into the program.
 Whether that’s condensed or extended, you’re sending in an application that contains a portfolio, course list (a list of classes you’ve taken pertaining to typography), and a résumé.
-I believe when I applied there were about 50+ applications and only 16–18 were accepted.
+When I applied there were about 50+ applications and only 16–18 were accepted.
 The odds aren’t too bad in my opinion (compared to the ASU design program with 40 kids getting accepted out of the 200+ applicants).

 The extended program is designed for working professionals to still continue their full-time gigs and complete the program in their free time.